Award

 Why choose this course?

-Nursing is a demanding profession which requires hard work, commitment, the ability to problem solve, work independently, and contribute to care as part of a team.
-This course has been closely developed with local trust partners to reflect the increasing and rapidly changing requirements in patient care provision.
+This MMHN course has been closely developed with local trust partners to reflect the increasing and rapidly changing requirements in patient care provision.
 Opportunities within nursing are vast: working clinically, becoming a manager, working in a research environment, working abroad and in education.

 What happens on the course?

-Problem-based learning approaches will help you develop your academic skills alongside opportunities for skills simulation in our laboratories.
-Your learning will be supported by academic experts and researchers in the field of nursing and inter-professional learning with other healthcare disciplines.
+Problem-based learning approaches are used to help you link real-world nursing examples to practice, helping also to develop your academic skills alongside opportunities for skills simulation in our clinical laboratories.
+Your learning will be supported by academic experts and researchers in the field of Mental Health Nursing and inter-professional learning with other healthcare disciplines.
+Recognising diversity in learning, modules are assessed in different formats, by written assignments, exams and presentations.

 Course Modules